rartstudio/fe-test/README.md

 ### notes
 ```
-for state offices (locate in store/office.js) in test mode will use empty array, if you want to display some default data in browser just comment out test mode and using ui mode

 test scope only test some ui and the rest of them will focus on mock request

 ```